affrae/ghas-report-downloader/README.md

 #### By Pull Request Number (PR)

-If you know the number of a PR (or multiple PRs), you can use the following command to download the code scanning reports for the HEAD sha of each PR:
+If you know the number of a PR (or multiple PRs), you can use the following command to download the code scanning reports for the HEAD SHA of each PR:

 ``` shell
 # single